davepollack/nushift/README.md

 It should be as easy to start a secure server serving Nushift programs as it is to start an SSH server.

+## Licence

+The `nushift` and `nushift-core` directories are licensed under the Apache License, Version 2.0.

+The `reusable-id-pool` directory is licensed under the Apache License, Version 2.0 or the MIT license, at your option.

+The `nulib` and `examples` directories are licensed under the Boost Software License, Version 1.0.

+See the `LICENSE` and/or `NOTICE` files in each directory for more details.

 ## Running

 Please run the nushift GUI desktop application from the `nushift` directory.
 I.e. `cd nushift && cargo run`.
 NOT `cargo run -p nushift`.
 This is required for internationalised strings to work.